10 Best Conversational AI Platforms in 2026

 Internal support has different requirements than customer-facing support.
 Employees need to find policies, complete requests, and resolve IT or HR issues, often inside the tools they're already in, without filing formal tickets or navigating separate portals.

 Moveworks is the strongest option for this use case.
 It lives inside Slack and Microsoft Teams, connects to ITSM and HR systems at a deeper level than most conversational AI platforms, and focuses on completing internal requests rather than just surfacing information.
-For organizations also evaluating best free help desk software or internal ticketing options alongside AI, Moveworks is the clearest specialized option for employee-facing support automation.

-Are conversational AI platforms worth the investment?
+5. Are conversational AI platforms worth the investment?

 Gartner predicts that by 2029, agentic AI will resolve 80% of common customer service issues without human involvement, reducing operational costs by 30%.
 That reflects a structural shift in how support teams operate, not a marginal efficiency gain.
-The question for most organizations is whether the specific platform matches the use case well enough to capture that value.

 Ready to Transform Your